 See the related samples by selecting the button with the number of filtered results.
 The Suggested samples have related telemetry from all components, even if sampling might have been in effect in any of them.
 Select a search result to see the details of the failure.

 The details of the failed request show the Gantt chart that shows that there were two dependency failures in this transaction, which also contributed to more than 50% of the total duration of the transaction.
 This experience presents all telemetry across components of a distributed application that are related to this operation ID.
-To learn more about the new experience, see Unified cross-component transaction diagnostics.
 You can select any of the items to see their details on the right side.

 The operations detail also shows a format exception, which appears to have caused the failure.
 You can see that it's because of an invalid Zip Code.
 You can open the debug snapshot to see code-level debug information in Visual Studio.

 The Snapshot Debugger collects snapshots of the most frequent exceptions in your application to assist you in diagnosing its root cause in production.
 You can view debug snapshots in the portal to see the call stack and inspect variables at each call stack frame.
 Afterward, you can debug the source code by downloading the snapshot and opening it in Visual Studio 2019 Enterprise.

 In the properties of the exception, select Open debug snapshot.

 The Debug Snapshot pane opens with the call stack for the request.
 Select any method to view the values of all local variables at the time of the request.
 Starting from the top method in this example, you can see local variables that have no value.

 The first call that has valid values is ValidZipCode.
 You can see that a Zip Code was provided with letters that can't be translated into an integer.
 This issue appears to be the error in the code that must be corrected.